McGovern Centennial Gardens | New Haven in Hermann Park

 - Confucius was a philosopher, teacher, and politician and is considered to be “China’s Great Thinker and Educator.”
 According to Wikipedia, “The philosophy of Confucius emphasized personal and governmental morality, the correctness of social relationships, justice and sincerity.”

 The white Japanese Stone Lantern pictured above was given to the City of Houston by the Sister City of Chiba, Japan on the anniversary of the 10th year of friendship on October 24, 1982.

 The beautiful structure above was roped off on the day of our visit.
 There are so many different paths that lead to areas of quiet discovery within this part of Hermann Park.
 One of them is the Celebration Garden featured below.

 Gardeners should fall in love with the McGovern Centennial Gardens!
 There are so many different species of trees, shrubs and perennial flowers that can show budding gardeners how to use these plants in home landscaping projects.
 Even if one does not have a personal garden, this one is here to enjoy by everyone.

 There is free parking nearby and also in the Houston Zoo parking lot or paid parking at the Houston Museum of Natural Science which abuts this portion of the park.

-Spaces can be rented for private events and I imagine many weddings have now taken place in these beautiful grounds and the Garden Pavilion.
+Spaces are available to rent for private events, and I imagine many weddings have now taken place in these beautiful grounds and the Garden Pavilion.

-The Hermann Park Conservancy which is a non-profit organization along with the Houston Parks and Recreation Department are doing a masterful job of maintaining and enhancing this wonderful park of ours.
+The Hermann Park Conservancy, which is a non-profit organization along with the Houston Parks and Recreation Department, is doing a masterful job of maintaining and enhancing this beautiful park of ours.
 Millions of dollars have been raised and spent in various parts of Hermann Park in recent years.
-We should all be thankful with regard to their continuing efforts on our behalf.
+We should all be thankful concerning their continuing efforts on our behalf.